 Now that Sheena has passed away, the one policy we had had paid out, so I no longer have a cover.

 At the time of taking out the policy, we decided not to opt for RPI (Retail Price Index).
 I did not feel at the time, that our policy needed to be in line with inflation and after taking this option off, we forgot about it.
 As a result, the cover we had in place, was only enough to clear the mortgage.

 Having a background in finance, I should know all about the rising costs of living, but I did not link it to the sum assured.
 This turned out to be an unfortunate oversight on my part.

 I wish to leave some money for my sons to give them a good start in their lives.
 I’m in my 50’s; I have been diagnosed with cancer, I also have insulin-dependent type-2 diabetes, cholesterol and high blood pressure.
 All of which could mean that I might not get Critical Illness.
 I am also unsure if I will be eligible for life cover as I’ve not yet had the all-clear from the cancer diagnosis.
 If I do get cover, the price might be over my budget, and I may not be able to afford it.

 When Sheena and I took out the policy, it suited us and our budget.
 We were young with no children, just a mortgage and we have never moved home, so we filed the policy documents away safely and left them in the cupboard.
 When we had our boys, we did not once think about life insurance.

 I have now encouraged my children to ensure that they plan for the future and not make the same mistakes as us.
-I wish Sheena and I thought this through, but we can’t change the past.
+I wish Sheena and I had thought this through, but we can’t change the past.

 Please note: that the case study is based on a real-life scenario, but names have been changed due to client confidentiality.